hardkov/chess7/readme.md

 ![playing](readme_files/playing.gif)
 ![challange_error](readme_files/challange_error.gif)
 ![watching](readme_files/watching.gif)
-### Darkmode
+### Dark mode
 ![darkmode](readme_files/darkmode.gif)

 ## Issues
 * Kind of weird on mobile, but usable
-* After rematch you need to go home and then back to /play
+* After rematch you need to go home and then back to /play to see the new game

 ## TODO
 * Game history